Why Teacher Certification is Critical for Careers in Education

 Although most states require passage of the Praxis exam, the additional requirements can vary greatly.
 In California, you have different sets of requirements depending on whether you want to teach elementary, secondary or special needs students.
 You can also test for single vs. multiple subject level certificates.

 In Ohio, another populous state with a diverse population, has a different criteria.
 In addition to the Praxis exam, graduates must take the Ohio Assessments for Educators (OAE) exam as well as tests in World Languages that covers oral and written proficiency to be sure teachers are effective communicators in the classroom.
+Texas also has a list of approved teacher preparation programs that they will accept for a bachelor’s degree requirement.
+You might see this list of programs be required by many states so you will need to understand if your current degree is approved.

 These are just two examples of states that have unique criteria for certifying teachers.
 If the certification process seems daunting at first, then you should speak with local and online colleges about degree programs that prep for your state’s certification while you earn an education focused degree.
 For instance, if you have a bachelor’s degree in a non-education related area, you may be able to design a quicker path to earning a relevant degree than associate’s students.
 Or you may want to discuss the possibility of substitute teaching while you start earning your bachelor’s degree in education.
 This can give you direct relevant experience.
 However, many states still require completion of a teacher preparation course before stepping into the classroom.